angelaxie2015/NewBees/README.md

 - https://www.npr.org/transcripts/825305756
 - https://theconversation.com/bees-how-important-are-they-and-what-would-happen-if-they-went-extinct-121272

-# To Do Later

-- make the pages dynamic

-# 🐝 About NewBees 🐝

-Bees are very important to the fragile ecosystem we have today.
-With the world losing 30% of honeybee colonies every year, it would be scary to imagine what would happen if they truly do go extinct!
-Those little hard workers are responsible for 1/3 of crop pollination!

-The world has always been a delicate cycle of give and take, one humans tend to forget about when lost in greed.

-Well, for those who care about the environment and have already found their hobby in bee keeping, NewBees is for them!
-NewBees is a platform that cultivates new beekeeper and spectators alike (in hopes of pulling them to the greener side of the world 🌲)

-The aim of NewBees is really to increase awareness to the little bees as well as to contribute to the increase in honeybee colonies around the world!
-One beekeeper at a time 🐝

 ## Inspiration

 “According to all known laws of aviation, there is no way a bee should be able to fly.
 It's wings are too small to get its fat little body off the ground.
 The bee, of course, flies anyway, because bees don't care what humans think is impossible.”                                    --- "Bee Movie"